othercriteria/vibectl/PLANNED_CHANGES.md

 A significant challenge during development was "semantic drift," where the LLM would deviate from the original user-supplied predicate after a few interactions or data gathering steps.

-- **Initial Observation of Drift**:
+- **Initial Observation of Drift** (Example kept for historical context):
   For a predicate like "there are pods in the current namespace with the 'CrashLoopBackOff' status":
   1. LLM correctly issued `kubectl get pods -n sandbox -o wide`.
 The output showed no pods in `CrashLoopBackOff`.
   2. Instead of concluding, the LLM then issued `kubectl get deployments -n sandbox` (seeking broader, less relevant context).
   3. Subsequently, the LLM errored, stating "I need a specific predicate to evaluate," having completely lost the original task.

-- **Mitigation Strategy - Anchoring the Predicate**:
+- **Current Mitigation Strategy - Anchoring the Predicate & Memory Context**:
-  The primary mitigation has been to ensure that the *original user-supplied predicate* is consistently re-introduced into the LLM's "Request Context" during each iteration of the planning loop.
-This provides a constant anchor, reminding the LLM of its primary goal.
+  The primary mitigation for semantic drift is to ensure that in each iteration of the planning loop:
+  1. The *original user-supplied predicate* is consistently re-introduced into the LLM's request context.
+  2. The *current working memory* (which is updated after each `COMMAND` action) is also provided.
+  This provides a constant anchor (the predicate) and an evolving factual basis (the memory) for the LLM, guiding it towards evaluating the original goal.

-- **System Prompt Reinforcement**:
+- **System Prompt Focus**:
-  The system prompt for the `vibectl check` planner strongly emphasizes:
+  The system prompt for the `vibectl check` planner emphasizes:
-  - The goal: determine if the *original user-supplied* `<predicate>` is true.
+  - The main goal: determine if the *original user-supplied* `<predicate>` is true based on the information gathered and available in memory.
-  - The need to maintain focus on this predicate throughout the evaluation.
+  - The iterative nature: expect to make multiple `COMMAND` calls, updating memory each time, before reaching a `DONE` state.
-  - Instructions on using the `DONE` action with an appropriate `exit_code` based *only* on the evaluation of the original predicate.
+  - Instructions on using the `DONE` action with an appropriate `exit_code` based *only* on the evaluation of the original predicate against the accumulated knowledge in memory.
-  - Guidance on handling ambiguity or unanswerable predicates.

-Ongoing monitoring and refinement of prompts are essential to ensure robust and accurate predicate evaluation across diverse scenarios.
+Ongoing monitoring and refinement of prompt examples and instructions are key to ensuring robust and accurate predicate evaluation.

 ### Schema Notes